What is an electrical substation?

 What is Potential Transformer (PT)?

-A potential transformer (PT) is a step own transformer that steps down the line voltage to a known ratio.
+A potential transformer (PT) is a step-down transformer that steps down the line voltage to a known ratio.
 The primary winding of the potential transformer consist of a large number of turns and the secondary winding of the Potential Transformer (PT) consist of a small number of turn by the thick conductor.

-If the primary voltage or line voltage of the potential transformer (PT) becomes 66KV then the PT will give 110V as secondary voltage (66KV/110V).
+If the primary voltage or line voltage of the potential transformer (PT) becomes 66KV then the PT will give 110V as the secondary voltage (66KV/110V).
 It means that if the line voltage becomes 66KV you will get 110 V in the secondary of the PT, for this reason, PT is a step-down transformer.

-What is bus bar?
+What is a bus bar?

 The bus bar is a very important substation component.
 The bus bar is a copper road or aluminum road or thin-walled tube where incoming and outgoing lines are connected.
 The bus bar cannot change the voltage level but it keeps stable the voltage level and the voltage level is changed by the transformer.
-Basically, three types of bus bar arrangements are used in the substation such as single-line bus bar, single-line bus bar with sectionalization, and duplicate bus bar.
+Basically, three types of bus bar arrangements are used in the substation such as single-line bus bar, single-line bus bar with sectionalization, and duplicate bus bar. it is noted that busbar is used at the different types of electrical substations and distribution stations.

 Electrical switchyard components